juliopezua/session-6/README.md

 </ul>
 `,
 ```

-Make it an external file:
+Convert the template into an external file:

 ```js
 templateUrl: 'recipe-list/recipe-list.template.html',
 ```
-Note - this link it relative to index.html
+Note the use of templateUrl and that this link it relative to index.html

 ###Styling the Recipes